jmottster/newton/README.md

   * MOUSE MOVE FORWARD - Pitch up
   * MOUSE MOVE BACKWARD - Pitch down
 * Miscellaneous Controls:
+  * 1 - Start over based on options selected with keys 4, 5, and 6
+  * 2 - Toggle stat displays
+  * 3 - Toggle auto save/load feature (if on, will save app state upon exit and reload it on next startup)
+  * 4 - Toggle Start pattern between square and circular (see below)
+  * 5 - Toggle start velocities between perfect orbit and random (it'll be within a range that works)
+  * 6 - Toggle start orbit with angular chaos
   * SPACEBAR - Pause/Unpause
     * Only when paused . . .
     * MOUSE LEFT CLICK on Blob - Toggle info flag above the blob (name, mass, radius, position, or just name; see H key)